 Magic numbers

-16 bytes
+Size: 16 bytes

 Root directory entries

-4096 bytes
+Size: 4096 bytes

 Block table

-32768 bytes
+Size: 32768 bytes

 Data area

-8388608 bytes
+Size: 8388608 bytes

-7 Subdirectory Support
+8 Subdirectory Support

 We have seen that the entries for the root directory are stored at a special place in the file system.
 By setting a certain bit in the size field, an entry can be made to indicate a directory instead of a file.
 An entry that indicates a directory is essentially a subdirectory and what is missing here is a place to store the file entries of that subdirectory.
-For subdirectories, the file entries should be stored in a specially allocated disk block.
-We will keep it easy and limit the amount of file entries in a subdirectory to 8.
-Given that 8 times 64 makes 512, this fits exactly in a single disk block.
-The block number is stored in the start_block field in the subdirectory's file entry.
+For subdirectories, the file entries should be stored in specially allocated disk blocks.
+When a new subdirectory is created, two contiguous disk blocks must be allocated.
+So, the number of file entries that can be stored in a subdirectory is 16.
+The block number of the first disk block is stored in the start\block field in the subdirectory's file entry.
 Make sure to terminate the chain for future compatibility.

-7.1 Reading Subdirectories
+8.1 Reading Subdirectories

-In order to implement support for reading existing subdirectories, you need to modify the function wfs_directory_readdir.
+In order to implement support for reading existing subdirectories, you need to modify the function wfs\directory\readdir.
 You need to determine whether the given node is the root directory of the file system, or a subdirectory.
 This is important, because you need to know how many directory entries the directory has and where these entries are located.
-You can find out the directory type by looking at the node's parent, if this node is of type VFS_MOUNT you know this node is the root directory, otherwise it is a subdirectory.
+You can find out the directory type by looking at the node's parent, if this node is of type VFS\MOUNT you know this node is the root directory, otherwise it is a subdirectory.
 Finally, you modify the function to read the correct number of file entries from the correct location.

-7.2 Creating and Removing Subdirectories
+8.2 Creating and Removing Subdirectories

-To add the ability to create and remove subdirectories, the functions wfs_directory_mkdir and wfs_directory_rmdir should be implemented and registered in the wfs_directory_fileops structure.
+To add the ability to create and remove subdirectories, the functions wfs\directory\mkdir and wfs\directory\rmdir should be implemented and registered in the wfs\directory\fileops structure.
 Look for the exact prototypes of these two functions in vfs.h.

 The mkdir function has a parent node (which must be a directory, do not forget to verify this) and a name string as argument.
 A subdirectory with the name string as name should be created in the file system.
 Remember to update the metadata on the disk itself as well as the VFS data structures.
-For the latter, the function vfs_dirp_addnode will come in handy.
+For the latter, the function vfs\dirp\addnode will come in handy.

 Implementing the rmdir function is easier.
 A single node is given as argument, which is the directory to remove.
 Look for this node in the table of directory entries in the node's parent and remove the node.
-Again update the metadata on disk as well as the VFS data structures and for rmdir the function $vfs_dirp_removenode$ will be of use when updating the VFS data structures.
+Again update the metadata on disk as well as the VFS data structures and for rmdir the function vfs\dirp\removenode will be of use when updating the VFS data structures.